nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-customize-the-bulk-edit-form.md

     {{/callout}}
 3. Go to the **Edit Layout** tab.
 4. Drag and drop the widgets you need.
-5. In the Advanced Configuration part, join the `layout_bulkedit_template.xhtml` which is in the folder&nbsp;`$NUXEO/nxserver/nuxeo.war/layouts`.
+5. In the Advanced Configuration part, attach the `layout_bulkedit_template.xhtml` which is in the folder&nbsp;`$NUXEO/nxserver/nuxeo.war/layouts`.

     {{#> callout type='info' }}